Iheanacho: Leicester City hand Nigeria forward new contract | Goal.com

 The attacker has played 117 games for the King Power Stadium outfit across all competitions, scoring 32 goals since his arrival.

-Iheanacho will hope to replicate the good gesture from Leicester by adding to his goal tally when they take on his former club Manchester City on Saturday.
+Iheanacho will hope to celebrate the good gesture from Leicester by adding to his goal tally when they take on his former club Manchester City on Saturday.

 He has been a key member of the Nigeria national team since his debut in 2015 and recently helped the West African side qualify for the 2022 Africa Cup of Nations in Cameroon.